ibm-cloud-docs/cloud-databases/howto-cbr.md

 These restrictions work with traditional IAM policies, which are based on identity, to provide an extra layer of protection.
 Unlike IAM policies, context-based restrictions don't assign access.
 Context-based restrictions check that an access request comes from an allowed context that you configure.
 Since both IAM access and context-based restrictions enforce access, context-based restrictions offer protection even in the face of compromised or mismanaged credentials.
 For more information, see [What are context-based restrictions](/docs/account?topic=account-context-restrictions-whatis).

 A user must have the Administrator role on the {{site.data.keyword.databases-for}} service to create, update, or delete rules.
 A user must also have either the Editor or Administrator role on the context-based restrictions service to create, update, or delete network zones.
-A user with the Viewer role on the context-based restrictions service can only add network zones to a rule.
+A user with the Viewer role on the context-based restrictions service can add network zones to a rule.
 {: note}

 Any {{site.data.keyword.cloudaccesstraillong_notm}} or audit log events generated come from the context-based restrictions service, not {{site.data.keyword.databases-for}}. {{site.data.keyword.databases-for}} supports audit events only for customer interactions with context-based restrictions-protected platform endpoint calls. {{site.data.keyword.databases-for}} does not support audit events when you enable context-based restrictions rules on the control plane API for your instances.
 For more information, see [Monitoring context-based restrictions](/docs/account?topic=account-cbr-monitor).

-To get started protecting your {{site.data.keyword.databases-for}} resources with context-based restrictions, see the tutorial for [Leveraging context-based restrictions to secure your resources](/docs/account?topic=account-context-restrictions-tutorial).
+To start protecting your {{site.data.keyword.databases-for}} resources with context-based restrictions, see the tutorial for [Leveraging context-based restrictions to secure your resources](/docs/account?topic=account-context-restrictions-tutorial).

 ## How {{site.data.keyword.databases-for}} integrates with context-based restrictions
 {: #cbr-overview}